-NET WORTH: $5.1 billion
+NET WORTH: $6.2 billion

 SOURCE OF WEALTH: Kingston Technologies

-FUNDING AREAS: Education
+FUNDING AREAS: Education & Youth, SoCal Community

 BACKGROUND: John Tu was born in China, grew up in Taiwan, and studied electrical engineering in Germany before immigrating to Southern California.
 In the 1980a, Tu met David Sun, and the two began selling computer memory out of their garage.
 Eventually, they sold their first company for $6 million, and started another organization, Kingston Technologies.
 In 1996, Sun and Tu sold 80% of Kingston to Softbank for $1.5 billion, and in 1999 they repurchased those shares for $450 million.
-Even more than 25 years and $2.6 billion after founding what is now known as the largest private computer memory company in the United States, Sun and TU still do their work from cubicles in the center of the sales floor.
+Even more than 25 years and $2.6 billion after founding what is now known as the largest private computer memory company in the United States, Sun and Tu still do their work from cubicles in the center of the sales floor.

-EDUCATION: Tu has been the primary benefactor of the Freedom Writers Program and the Freedom Writers Foundation from its inception in Long Beach, California, in 1997.
+EDUCATION & YOUTH: Tu has been the primary benefactor of the Freedom Writers Program and the Freedom Writers Foundation from its inception in Long Beach, California, in 1997.
 The overall mission of Freedom Writers is to improve the academic outlook for students in underserved communities by creating challenging curricula.
 The foundation also awards scholarships to first-generation high school graduates.
 It works towards demonstrating the opportunities students can create for themselves through education and, hopefully, helps keep them away from the lifestyle of drugs and violence that often pervades their communities.
 If the name sounds familiar, it's because the program's accomplishments were significant enough to warrant a movie starring Hilary Swank.

 Additionally, Tu is involved with an initiative in which Brazilian street kids learn to play the drums, even as they get fed and learn to get along with others.
 Tu himself is an avid drummer, playing in his band, JT and California Dreamin'.
-And Tu is famous for having donated $1.2 million to the University of California, Irvine, so that every incoming medical school student would receive an iPad.